keithrsialana/hone-your-hollywood/README.md

-# hone-your-hollywood
+# Hone Your Hollywood Web Application
-A small web application to let the user add their own list of movies that they would like to watch or re-watch, and have the app randomly pick between the movies in the list
+A small web application to let the user add their own list of movies that they would like to watch or re-watch, and have the app randomly pick between the movies in the list.

-## User Story #1:
+## Overall User Story #1:
 AS A user
 I WANT to input my favorite movies
 SO THAT they can get saved into local storage